rohit-ranjan-tfj/VRS/README.md

 # Welcome to Video Rental System!

 The VRS was implemented as a course project under Prof. Abir Das and Prof. Sourangshu Bhattacharya for ``CS29202 SOFTWARE ENGINEERING LABORATORY`` in Spring '22.
+Check out our [presentation]('Project_Presentation.pdf')!

 ## Run Instructions
 ```